Last Updated January 15th, 2026

 Following the Board’s decision, the district will implement a phased, legally compliant transition process to ensure transparent communication, fair staffing practices, and smooth preparation for staffing in the 2026–2027 school year.

-Many staff may shift locations due to grade bands or program relocation.
-This varies by role and scenario but is managed through careful transition planning.
+Staff may shift locations due to the adjustment of school boundaries or program relocation.
+This varies by role and option but is managed through careful transition planning.

 Yes.
-Draft maps are available on the School Zone Map subpage.
+Draft maps are available on the main page by selecting the button for each option.
 Boundary changes support balanced enrollment, efficient transportation, and program access.

 Yes.
 The district shifts to two elementary tiers, which simplifies routing and reduces bus transfers.

 In some situations.
-Grade bands and East/West geography were designed to keep routes comparable to today while reducing unnecessary cross-district travel.
+Options were designed to keep routes comparable to today while reducing unnecessary cross-district travel.
 However, because of the new school boundaries, some students may have longer bus rides.

 When will the new configuration begin?